igorkll/SComputers_docs/SComputers/Components/ibridge.md

-I cannot be completely sure of the security of this component, it is recommended to disable it in the "Permission Tool" on public servers it is also not necessary to send requests often, as this causes a noticeable lag
+I cannot be completely sure of the security of this component, it is recommended to disable it in the "Permission Tool" on public servers it is also not necessary to send requests often, as this causes a noticeable lag please note that for some reason unknown to me, DLM may refuse to accept a response from a server without https

 ### ibridge component
 * type - ibridge